AliceO2Group/QualityControl/doc/PostProcessing.md

  stored under the `"name"` value and it will have the `"title"` value shown on the top.
 The `"varexp"`, `"selection"` and `"option"` fields correspond to the arguments of the [`TTree::Draw`](https://root.cern/doc/master/classTTree.html#a73450649dc6e54b5b94516c468523e45) method.
 Optionally, one can use `"graphError"` to add x and y error bars to a graph, as in the first plot example.
 The `"name"` and `"varexp"` are the only compulsory arguments, others can be omitted to reduce configuration files size.
 `"graphAxisLabel"` allows the user to set axis labels in the form of `"Label Y axis: Label X axis"`.
+With `"graphYRange"` numerical values for fixed ranges of the y axis can be provided in the form of `"Min:Max"`.
 ``` json
 {
         ...